vasinov/almanac/README.md

-# Slate
+# Almanac
-Slate is the most elegant mountable blog engine that can be easily hooked up in the existing Rails application.
+Almanac is the most elegant mountable blog engine that can be easily hooked up in the existing Rails application.

 ## Main Features
 - Slick default design that can be easily customized.